 You know it works because the hundreds of thousands of farmers already selling to the Fair Trade market can't get enough of it, and more farmer cooperatives contact us, and other Fair Traders, every month seeking the opportunity to sell us their coffee, cacao, cashews and you-name-it.
 Just think about it for a second - Fair Trade has been around for more than 25 years (50 if you count handicraft products) and the number of farmers selling to the Fair Trade market has grown every year.
 Would they do that if it wasn't working for them and others they knew?
 You make smart choices, so why wouldn't they?
 Remember these farmers live in economic straits that you could hardly imagine.
 As a result these farmers have no margin for error and they act cautiously.
 After starting with just 1 co-op of few hundred farmers in 1988 there are now 827 farmer co-ops in 58 countries exporting to the international Fair Trade market.
 Would they be flocking to Fair Trade if they were getting better terms in the conventional marketplace?

 Not everything is too good to be true.
 Good initiatives that promote a modicum of decency, like fair trade or volunteerism or disaster relief efforts, do and can happen all the time.
 Mr. Myers, and some Cracked readers, assert that Fair Trade is just a clever, insidious ploy - or vast conspiracy even - to hoodwink gullible, guilt-ridden folks out of an extra buck, all while actually exploiting - not helping - small scale farmers.
 While all of us have seen some things that make us lower our expectations only a fool would dismiss every example of idealism.
-And many people, professionals actually, who live to serve others in need, like those at Lutheran World Relief, the United Methodist Committee on Relief, American Jewish World Service and so on, have consistently embraced Fair Trade as a real tool that works for farming communities around the world and they have advocated for it for over a decade.
+And many people, professionals actually, who live to serve others in need, like those at the United Methodist Committee on Relief and our other faith-based partners, have consistently embraced Fair Trade as a real tool that works for farming communities around the world and they have advocated for it for over a decade.

 Plenty of people who actually know the coffee industry and international economic development, and just plain 'ole business have consistently endorsed Fair Trade as an innovation that does what it says it does.